rm-dr/lamb/README.md

  - Prettier colors
  - Prevent macro-chaining recursion
  - step-by-step reduction
+ - Full-reduce option (expand all macros)
  - Show a warning when a free variable is created
  - PyPi package

 ## Todo:
+ - Optimization: clone only if absolutely necessary
+ - Better class mutation: when is a node no longer valid?
+ - Loop detection
  - Command-line options (load a file, run a set of commands)
  - $\alpha$-equivalence check
  - Unchurch macro: make church numerals human-readable
- - Full-reduce option (expand all macros)
- - Print macro content if only a macro is typed
  - Smart alignment in all printouts
  - Syntax highlighting: parenthesis, bound variables, macros, etc